Oregon insurance CE and renewal

 Details

-Oregon gives no more than 8 hours of CE credit in one day.
+Oregon gives no more than 8 hours of CE credit in any one day.

 Renewal checklist

-4. Include at least 3 ethics hours and 3 Oregon law hours.
+- Complete 24 CE hours with at least 3 ethics and 3 Oregon law hours.

 What to watch